Enhancing Android Malware Detection: The Influence of ChatGPT on Decision-centric Task: Motivation and Background

-\circled{Q5} To ensure the interpretability of ChatGPT in SE real-world situations, we need to assess its ability to- i) interpret specific scenarios and contexts accurately; ii) generate appropriate information based on that.
+\circled{Q5} The fifth question is about the performance of ChatGPT.
+To ensure the interpretability of ChatGPT in SE real-world situations, we need to assess its ability to- i) interpret specific scenarios and contexts accurately; ii) generate appropriate information based on that.
 Hence, we provide ChatGPT with a specific question-answer set (about \texttt{Glide}) from Stack Overflow and ask it to explain how the library is used solely based on the provided information.
 In response to the question of whether ChatGPT could provide a more detailed explanation of the problem, 97\% of respondents indicate that they find the explanation provided by ChatGPT to be sufficiently detailed and clear.
 This suggests that this cohort of users is content with their capacity to resolve issues.
 Nevertheless, 3\% of respondents indicate a preference for more comprehensive explanations from ChatGPT, suggesting a need for more detailed information.

-\circled{Q6} In regard to the enhancement of malware detection, 69.3\% of respondents indicate that the introduction of AI and machine learning technology would facilitate the improvement of detection capabilities.
+\circled{Q6} The last question posed to the interviewees is: "What can be the ways to enhance existing forms of malware detection?"
+In regard to the enhancement of malware detection, 69.3\% of respondents indicate that the introduction of AI and machine learning technology would facilitate the improvement of detection capabilities.
 This finding suggests a high level of expectation for the integration of automation and intelligent technology in this domain.
 A 9.9\% proportion of respondents express the desire to improve both the detection function and the software's accuracy in identifying threats, indicating that existing functions could benefit from enhancement.
 Furthermore, 3\% of respondents underscore the necessity for simplifying the user experience, proposing that a more intuitive interface and operational methodology would facilitate the software's usability.
 The remaining 17.8\% of respondents provide responses that are unclear, indicating that they may lack specific suggestions on how to improve malware detection or may be uncertain about their specific needs.

 By analyzing the above-mentioned investigation results, we can get the following conclusion.
 While existing malware detection schemes are effective, there is still considerable room for improvement in understanding reports and further improving software functionality.
 In particular, there is a need to simplify the user experience and increase the clarity of reports.
 Therefore, the survey results motivate us to strengthen the existing detection form.